 Listen as you read

 Want to listen as you read?
-Go to the podcast and hit play.
-Then just follow along.
+Hit play and just follow along.

 Now while people decry it when Microsoft or Ford eliminate people, they reserve a particular form of acrimony for churches who do so.
 Yes, churches and religious institutions often do the same thing, perceive they must do the same thing.
 Why does a church termination, even when it’s for cause, feel like a unique form of betrayal far beyond what Apple or GE could manage?